bakar255/bakar255/README.md

 I'm a passionate **Full Stack Developer** with a deep love for **blockchain and Web3** technologies.
 I specialize in building innovative decentralized applications that bridge the gap between traditional systems and the future of technology.
 I have also a deep profesionelles experiences with Laravel and PHP.

-- 🔭 **Currently working on**: Web 2 specialized in Typescript and react with solutions from Web3 applications
+- 🔭 **Currently working on**: Landing page, Web 2 applications in Typescript and react with solutions from Web3 applications
-- 🌱 **Learning**: Advanced smart contract development and DeFi protocols
+- 🌱 **Learning**: Advanced smart contract in solidity, rust and mainly Typescript.
 - 💬 **Ask me about**: React, Next.js, Solidity, Laravel.
 - 📫 **How to reach me**: [butanschek@gmail.com](mailto:butanschek@gmail.com)
 - ⚡ **Fun fact**: I believe stablecoin are the futur.